agglayer/agglayer-go/README.md

 # agglayer

-agglayer is a web service that receives ZKPs from different CDK chains and checks the soundness of them before sending the ZKP to L1 for verification.
+Agglayer is a web service that receives ZKPs from different CDK chains and checks the soundness of them before sending the ZKP to L1 for verification.

 To find out more about Polygon, visit the [official website](https://wiki.polygon.technology/docs/cdk/).